cssinjs/jss/docs/react-jss.md

 - Dynamic Theming - allows context based theme propagation and runtime updates.
 - Critical CSS extraction - only CSS from rendered components gets extracted.
-- Lazy evaluation - Style Sheets are only created when a component gets mounted.
+- Lazy evaluation - Style Sheets are created when a component mounts and removed when it's unmounted.
-- Static part of a Style Sheet is shared between all elements.
+- The static part of a Style Sheet will be shared between all elements.
 - Function values and rules are updated automatically with props as an argument.

 ### Table of Contents